 Have you ever walked into a room and felt like something was off, even though you couldn't quite put your finger on it?
 Maybe it was a matter of scale.

-Choosing furniture is not just about measuring to see if it fits, but also about arranging everything in harmony and balance.
-A giant sofa next to a tiny coffee table, or a painting that is too small for a blank wall, can ruin the entire space.
+Choosing furniture is not just about measuring to see if it fits, but also about arranging everything so that everything is harmonious and balanced.
+A giant sofa next to a tiny coffee table, or a painting that is too small for a blank wall can ruin the entire space.

 Although there is no specific formula, experience shows that combining objects with too different sizes will make the space unbalanced and unaesthetic.